 Liverpool Road, Eccles M30 0ND

 First licensed in 1864, this is a fine example of a street corner local - in fact the White Lion is used as an example of this genre in the beer writer Michael Jackson's book "The English Pub".
 It is a three room pub with the tiny vault having been extended by enlarging into a smaller back room.
 The music room has a piano which is still used for sing-a-long nights.
 This is frequently in the Good Beer Guide.

 Rebuilt in 1903 on the site of the previous pub, this is a fine example of Joseph Holt Edwardian architecture, with a magnificent staircase, mahogany bar work and acid etched bar windows.
 It cost just £3,500 to build!
 It's frequently in the Good Beer Guide.

 Barton Arms website

-Extremely popular pub with a great atmosphere during both warm summer evenings and cosy winter nights.
-Offering a large selection of lagers and guest ales as well as tempting lite bites or main meals from their well-priced food menu.
+This is an extremely popular pub with a great atmosphere during both warm summer evenings and cosy winter nights.
+It offers a large selection of lagers and guest ales as well as tempting lite bites or main meals from their well-priced food menu.
 It is the perfect place to start or end the night.